Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation: Problem Setup

 \section{Problem Setup}

-The goal of this work is to enable the robot to autonomously navigate to a target position, described by a set of panoramic images taken at the goal, without providing any odometry, GPS or relative location of the target but only RGBD input from the robot's point of view.
-We do not require a particular orientation at the target location.
+The goal of this work is to enable the robot to autonomously navigate to a target position, described by a set of panoramic images taken at the goal, without providing any odometry, or the relative indoor location of the target but only RGBD input from the robot's point of view.
+The agent is aligned with one of the images in the panoramic goal once it has arrived at the final location using a local plan.
+We find the most likely similar image in the panoramic goal and compare with the current view of the agent, and then turn that many degrees until we face the correct direction in the local planning step.
 The problem is referred to as \textit{target-driven visual navigation} in the literature~\cite{THOR}, where the task objective (i.e., navigation destination) is specified as inputs to our model.
 Traditional learning-based visual navigation methods have largely focused on learning goal-specific models that tackle individual tasks in isolation, where the goal information is hard-coded in the neural network representations, leading to poor generalization to unseen\,/\,unexplored targets.
 Target-driven approaches learn to navigate to new targets without re-training, using a single navigation pipeline.

 Our navigation pipeline, denoted as $\Pi$, takes as input the observation of the current state $s_i$ at time step $i$, the target information $g$, and outputs an action $a_i \in \{forward, right, left, done\}$.